 A native of Crowley, Louisiana, Adrienne has managed and completed over 50 commercial and residential construction projects in and around New Orleans.
 While pursuing her Bachelor of Architecture from Louisiana State University College of Art and Design, Adrienne spent a year studying at the Washington-Alexandria Architecture Consortium (WAAC) in Alexandria, VA.
 After graduating from Louisiana State University, Adrienne and her husband James co-founded Future Factory 3D, a digital modeling and fabrication company, where they designed and 3D printed custom orders for prototyping, industrial design, and architectural models.
 An advocate for sustainability, Adrienne believes incorporating plants into both interior and exterior designs is essential to healthier, happier, and more productive spaces.

-Architectural designer Dyani Robarge joined CICADA as a project designer in 2019.
+Architectural designer Dyani Robarge joined the CICADA team in 2019.
 With a Master of Advanced Architectural Design from Carnegie Mellon University and a Bachelor of Architecture from Ohio State University, Dyani specializes in architectural design, computational design, and digital fabrication.
-Her work focuses on pushing the boundaries of building design through advanced digital modeling, automation in manufacturing, and other innovative construction and material manufacturing techniques.
-Having worked on a number of renovations for schools and small businesses prior to obtaining her Master’s degree, she combines a speculative design approach with traditional construction, focusing particularly on converging design research methods with the professional practice.
+Her work focuses on pushing the boundaries of building design through innovative digital modeling, construction, and material manufacturing techniques.
+Having worked on a number of renovations for schools and small businesses, she combines a speculative design approach with traditional construction methods.
+Dyani is particularly interested in converging design research methods with professional practice.

-Prior to joining the team at CICADA, Dyani led a design-build studio program in Baton Rouge and was a Design + Technology Fellow at NuVu Studio in Cambridge, MA, teaching digital fabrication, CAD, woodworking, and electronics.
-Through architecture, she aims to help build environments that foster creativity and technological advancement.
-As a native of Columbus, OH and a newcomer to New Orleans, she looks forward to contributing to the city’s exceptional architectural landscape.
+Prior to joining CICADA, Dyani led a design-build studio program in Baton Rouge as a Design + Technology Fellow at NuVu Studio.
+Her studios introduced students to the design process, as well as a number of engineering skills, including digital fabrication, CAD, woodworking, and electronics.
+Through architecture, she aims to help build environments that foster creativity and embrace new building technologies.

 CICADA offers a variety of 3D scanning and 3D printing services to help our clients bring their vision to life.
 CICADA’s scans and models have been used for prototyping products, showcasing architectural models, and documenting historic landmarks.